 While the Fourth of July is an iconic American holiday, remembering our independence and all the sacrifice it took to achieve it is far from a lighthearted topic.
 Our country, the land of the free and the home of the brave, came at a high cost.
 Patriotism has been well earned and is well deserved from every United States Citizen.

-Not only do we offer made-in-USA promotional products, we also offer patriotic themes for some of our products so that you can display patriotism on your promotional items.
+We offer patriotic themes for some of our products so that you can display patriotism on your promotional items.
 Your product could be your first impression to a new client.
 Showing your respect and appreciation for the Red, White, and Blue will reflect loyalty to your country and as a company.
 That will leave a lasting impression like fireworks!